youngyangyang04/PowerVim/README.md

 gcc             // Comment out a line (takes a count) {               // Up block of code
 }               // Down block of code

-// vim inside Shortcuts
-ctrl e          // Scroll the window down ctrl y          // Scroll the window up ctrl f          // Scroll down one page ctrl b          // Scroll up one page ctrl d          // Scroll down half of page ctrl u          // Scroll up half of page
-H               // Move cursor to the top of the window M               // Move cursor to the middle of the window L               // Move cursor to the bottom of the window G               // Go to bottom of file gg              // Go to top of file select block in Visual model, :'<,'>s/oldName/newName/g
 ```

 # Plugins
 * a.vim [https://github.com/vim-scripts/a.vim](https://github.com/vim-scripts/a.vim)
 * minibufexpl.vim [https://github.com/fholgado/minibufexpl.vim](https://github.com/fholgado/minibufexpl.vim)